ONSdigital/sbr-react-ui/CONTRIBUTING.md

 * We use the [Airbnb React/JSX Style Guide](https://github.com/airbnb/javascript)
 * You can use eslint to lint your code using the `npm run-script lint` command
 * To use linting as you write code, find the correct [ESLint add-on](http://eslint.org/docs/user-guide/integrations) for your editor

+### Accessibility

+* We use [react-a11y](https://github.com/reactjs/react-a11y) which throws warnings in the console if any accessibility issues are encountered.
+* Look at the [Facebook documentation](https://facebook.github.io/react/docs/accessibility.html) for more information about accessibility and React.

 ### Type Annotation Using [Flow](https://flow.org/en/)